 Despite a massive estimated global spend on management development programmes, it can remain difficult to identify specific links with organisational effectiveness and success.
 This is partly because of difficulties in identifying which changes are caused by such activities and which may be attributed to other factors.
-It’s essential to establish goals and how they will be evaluated before learning takes place, to allow for effective measurement.
+It’s therefore essential to establish goals and how they will be evaluated before learning takes place, to allow for effective measurement.
 Anecdotal evidence from employee engagement surveys can support evaluation findings.
 Productivity increases can also be measured.
 A large-scale study published in 2012 put forward evidence of the positive impact that management development has on organisational performance.

 Books and reports